General & Overall System Related

 Are there any length limitations for the Flex raceway?

-Flex raceways can be up to 75’ as measured from the Entrance Fitting at the base of a wall or column to the end of the raceway on the floor.
+Flex raceways can be up to 75’ as measured from the Entrance Fitting at the start of the system to the end of the raceway.
+If more than 75’ in length is desired, simply start another Flex system with the same or an alternate entrance fitting to meet the needs of your space.

 Is Flex ADA compliant?